COVID-19 Guidance on Breastfeeding

 - If you have COVID-19 and choose to breastfeed:

-- Wear a cloth face covering while breastfeeding and wash your hands with soap and water for at least 20 seconds before each feeding.
+- Wear a mask while breastfeeding and wash your hands with soap and water for at least 20 seconds before each feeding.

 - If you have COVID-19 and choose to express breastmilk: